WhereJuly/65-env-schema-cli/readme.md

 # `env-schema` CLI

-The tint CLI and programmatic wrapper for [`env-schema`](https://www.npmjs.com/package/env-schema) environment variables validator.
+The tiny CLI and programmatic wrapper for [`env-schema`](https://www.npmjs.com/package/env-schema) environment variables validator.

 Its purpose is to be used as CLI in a separate build / CI step or being programmatically engaged in your build pipeline.

-Provides convenient multiple env files validation to ensure they all conform to the same [JSON Schema](https://json-schema.org/) schema.
-The actual schema can be either local `.js` or JSON file or URL.
+It provides convenient one or multiple env files validation to ensure they all conform to the same [JSON Schema](https://json-schema.org/) schema you define.

+**How it works**

+- Pass the package your env's JSON schema either as local JSON file or URL (or as object for programmatic usage).
+- Optionally provide one or multiple `.env` files to check vs the schema.
+Otherwise it defaults to `.env` at the your project root.
+- The file(s) either pass the check or the package errors when values mismatch with the JSON schema.

 ---